What is a Sliding Bevel?

 This may be necessary when trying to miter skirting boards for example, when the room is not square.

-The Bevel is loosened by unscrewing the nut or screw which clamps the sliding part of the Bevel (the blade) to the handle (or stock).
 The handle is then pushed against one of the angles and the blade is moved to rest against the other angle.
-The nut is then tightened and you are left with an accurate representation of the angle which is easily transferred to skirting or other timbers etc.
+The nut is then tightened and you are left with an accurate representation of the angle which is easily transferred to skirting, other timbers or a variety of other items.

 In the image below, for example, an internal angle of 70 degrees is shown in the corner of a room.
 If a shelf were required in this corner it would obviously need to be cut to 70 degrees.
 There is not always a protractor at hand, but when doing any carpentry, it is always useful to carry a sliding bevel.